GullahGeechee/RockPaperScissors/README.md

 ## Description

-Rock Paper Scissors Game With a Kawaii Lofi Relaxing Vibe.
+Rock Paper Scissors Game With a Kawaii, Magical girl, Lofi inspiration.
 Player plays against the computer. with results showing computer and use choices and result.
 Best 2 out of 3.
 Refresh button to restart rounds.
 Both results displayed showing computer and use choices and result.

 ## Rules